Meet the Board

 Nominations to the Pennsylvania Soybean Board of Directors

-The Pennsylvania Soybean Board is currently accepting nominations of individuals within the Commonwealth who would be willing to serve on the Board of Directors of both the Pennsylvania Board as well as the United Soybean Board.
+The Pennsylvania Soybean Board is currently accepting nominations of individuals who would be willing to serve on the Board of Directors of both the Pennsylvania Board as well as the United Soybean Board.

-If you or an individual you know is interested in being considered to serve on the Board, please submit all nominations to Jennifer Reed-Harry by mail or at email@example.com by close of business on July 1, 2016.
+If you or an individual you know is interested in being considered to serve on the Board, please complete the nomination form and submit it to Jennifer Reed-Harry by mail or at email@example.com by close of business on : July 18, 2024.

 The Pennsylvania Soybean Board is committed to growing leadership to serve on its board that reflects a diversity of perspectives and opinions as the industry population that pays the marketing and promotion assessment is diverse.
 That diversity should reflect size of operation, experience of members, methods of production and distribution, ethnicity and gender, marketing strategies, and other distinguishing factors that will bring different perspectives and ideas to the table.

 In addition to the opportunities of the Pennsylvania Soybean Board, there are opportunities to serve on the United Soybean Board.
 The United Soybean Board is comprised of 77 farmer/leaders from across the United States.
 If you are interested in being nominated for the United Soybean Board, please contact our office for additional information on this process.

 If you have questions, contact the PSB office at (717) 651-5922 between 8 a.m. and 4 p.m.
 Monday-Friday.

 Make your mark!
 Serve on the United Soybean Board